JennerPalacios/SimpleSpoofNinja/README.md

 ### To watch it in action (logs)
 pm2 log

--If you would like to modify the file and keep it up-to-date while it's running - instead of stopping the bot, and restarting it again...
+-If you would like to modify the file and keep it up-to-date while it's running - instead of stopping the bot, and restarting it again...<br />
 » you can start/restart a process/script using "--watch"

 pm2 start spoofninja.js --watch